Exam Questions

 The exams consist of 20 to 30 questions.
 They are timed and cannot be paused, so you must complete each exam in a single sitting.
 You have between 40 and 60 minutes (averaging 2 minutes per question).

+Yes.
 You can review and change your answers at any time until you submit the entire exam at the end of the session.
-Please make sure that you check that **all questions** have been answered before clicking "submit all."

 Are all questions in multiple-choice format?